 Excluding legal until the last week, or not involving IT operations, leads to discovering unacceptable terms or signing up for products IT cannot deploy.
 Ensure all key roles are covered from the start.
 If internal skills are lacking, bring in external expertise immediately.

-Allowing Microsoft to control the process.
-Microsoft sales teams are trained to drive the renewal on their timeline — flooding you with information, setting short deadlines for accepting offers, or escalating to executives to apply pressure.
+Microsoft's sales teams are trained to drive the renewal on their timeline — flooding you with information, setting short deadlines, or escalating to executives to apply pressure.
 Take control by having an internal project plan with key dates.
 Push back on arbitrary deadlines.
-Keep the Executive Sponsor informed so that if Microsoft tries an end-run (“We need CIO approval now or the discount expires”), the CIO stands with the team strategy.
+Keep the Executive Sponsor informed so that if Microsoft tries an end-run, the CIO stands with the team strategy.

-Internal dissent during negotiations.
-If Microsoft senses disagreement (finance says “we can’t afford that” while IT says “we need it” in the same meeting), you lose credibility and leverage.
-Plan negotiation roles: the Negotiation Lead does most talking, with specialists contributing on their expertise when needed.
+If Microsoft senses disagreement — finance saying "we can't afford that" while IT says "we need it" in the same meeting — you lose credibility and leverage.
+Plan negotiation roles: the Negotiation Lead does most talking, with specialists contributing on their area of expertise.
 Never argue internally in front of the vendor.
 If disagreement arises, take a break, resolve privately, and resume with a single position.

 Real-World Examples

-Example 3: Divide-and-conquer attempt.
-During a financial services negotiation, Microsoft invited the cloud architect to separate “technical roadmap” meetings to encourage a larger Azure licensing and cost optimization playbook commitment, while telling procurement that discounts depended on increased Azure investment.
-The executive sponsor discovered the separate conversations and enforced a rule: all communication through core team meetings.
+During a financial services negotiation, Microsoft invited the cloud architect to separate "technical roadmap" meetings to encourage a larger Azure commitment, while telling procurement that discounts depended on increased Azure investment.
+The executive sponsor discovered the separate conversations and enforced a rule: all communication through core team meetings only.
 Once the team closed ranks, Microsoft had to negotiate on their terms, resulting in a moderate Azure commitment that made both technical and financial sense.
-See How to Evaluate a Microsoft Renewal Proposal.

 CIO Recommendations